fenixkz/rl_journey/Lesson-4/theory.md

 \theta \leftarrow \theta + \alpha \cdot (\text{Some\_Goodness\_Score}) \cdot \nabla_\theta \log \pi_\theta(a_t | s_t)
 $$

-This is great, but may be you have noticed this behavior: You train a policy for some time and it seems to converge, the total reward is stably high; but suddenly the policy started to deteriorate, the overal reward is lower than it was.
+This is great, but may be you have noticed this behavior: You train a policy for some time and it seems to converge, the total reward is stably high; but suddenly the policy started to deteriorate, the overall reward is lower than it was.
 This is happening because each update can lead our policy to some weird directions and policy can do a big step from the its stable version.

-**Why is this a problem?**

-- **Breaking Good Habits:** A large, possibly noisy update could accidentally overwrite good parts of the learned policy.
+A large, possibly noisy update could accidentally overwrite good parts of the learned policy.
 The agent might "forget" previously learned skills because of one aggressive update based on a potentially unrepresentative batch of data.
-In LLM fine-tuning people have same problem, and it is called "Catastrophic forgetting"
+In LLM fine-tuning people have same problem, and it is called "Catastrophic Forgetting"
-- **The "Off-Policy" Problem Sneaks In:** Policy gradient methods are generally on-policy, meaning the data used to compute the update should come from the policy we are trying to improve.
-If $\pi_{\theta_\text{new}}$ is wildly different from $\pi_{\theta_\text{old}}$, the advantage estimates and gradients calculated using data from $\pi_{\theta_\text{old}}$ might no longer be accurate or relevant for $\pi_{\theta_\text{new}}$.

 This issue is often referred to as the problem of destructive policy updates or instability due to large policy ratios.
-The "policy ratio"
+The "policy ratio":
 $$
 \frac{\pi_{\theta_\text{new}}(a|s)}{\pi_{\theta_\text{old}}(a|s)}
 $$